ab-anand/fav-quote/README.md

 ---

-> Abhinav Anand: Empty your mind.
-Be formless, shapeless, like water.
-You put water into a cup, it becomes the cup. - **Bruce Lee**

-Toward the positive life :heart:
+Toward the postive life :heart:

 **Contribute and Grow**